maxnewton/cipherplusplus/README.md

-# Simple Cipher
+# Cipher++
-Simple Cipher is a C++ library of cryptographic functions that let you easily encode and decode text using popular historical cipher protocols, including:
+Cipher++ is a C++ library of cryptographic functions that let you easily encode and decode text using popular historical cipher protocols, including:

 * Substitution ciphers
   * Atbash cipher